northswiss/jekyll-boilerplate/_posts/2016-06-01-your-filename.md

 When it comes to tools, TravelPerk is a lifesaver.
 It’s made it easy for me to search for flights and helped me avoid a lot of hassle by saving me the trouble of inputting personal data over and over again for the employees I book for as they are already stored.
 It’s one of my favourite features being that it saves me so much time!
 Another big plus is how the tool shows me all booked trips on one page, which is incredibly convenient for me if I need to look up specific travel details.

- In terms of apps, I rely on Google Maps to find locations and to plan a trip, Google Calendar to keep me on track, and Monument Valley to challenge me and to help keep my sanity.
+ In terms of apps, I rely on [Google Maps](https://www.google.com/maps/) to find locations and to plan a trip, [Google Calendar](https://calendar.google.com) to keep me on track, and [Monument Valley])(http://www.monumentvalleygame.com/) to challenge me and to help keep my sanity.
 They’re all definitely some of my most used and loved applications.

 ###What general tips would you give to the person in the role of managing travel?

 It’s important to keep up with travel news!
-My personal favourite is fvw, but I suggest reading anything travel related like the Lonely Planet magazine.
-Be a freak about detail and get to intimately know how flights and fares work.
+My personal favourite is [fvw](http://www.fvw.com/), but I suggest reading anything travel related like the [Lonely Planet Magazine](http://www.lonelyplanet.com/magazine/) Be a freak about detail and get to intimately know how flights and fares work.
 Don’t forget to be open minded and think outside the box, too!